Welcome to Highland School

 A modern approach to education rooted in the Five C's

 Experiential education, which we call Field Studies, continues to be a key tenet of a Highland education.
 Every student across all divisions experiences Field Studies every year.
-Some outdoor activities we engage in includes camping, backpacking, ropes courses, dogsledding, trout releases, whitewater rafting, and Outward Bound partnerships.
+Some outdoor activities we engage in include camping, backpacking, ropes courses, dogsledding, trout releases, whitewater rafting, and Outward Bound partnerships.
 We also include other programs like FIRST® Robotics and FIRST® LEGO League, field science, service learning, and our junior internships and senior projects.

 Invested in the arts